 - Manage External Reference data: External reference data is maintained by authorities outside the enterprise (e.g., ISO, government agencies, etc.).
 External reference data must be discovered, selected, understood, and captured appropriately.
 Standardized approaches for these processes must be developed and implemented to ensure that external reference data is organized properly and updated regularly.

 Master Data Management

 Master Data Management is the process of defining and maintaining how master data will be created, integrated, maintained, and used throughout the enterprise.
-According to the DAMA-DMBOK©: the challenges of MDM are:
+The challenges of MDM are:

 1) to determine the most accurate data values from among potentially conflicting data values, and

 2) to use the most accurate values instead of other, less accurate data.
 Master data management systems attempt to determine the most accurate data values and make that data available wherever needed.

 Organizations approach master data management (MDM) programs with trepidation, since these initiatives involve multiple applications and include several areas of enterprise data management: data governance, data integration, metadata management, data architecture.
 Additionally, MDM requires selection of some technical products to support these processes, and the optimal choices depend on the organization’s platform and skills expertise.

 However, the actual MDM process can be explained simply in the following steps:

 1.)
 Examine: Understand all possible sources and the current state of data quality (data and metadata) in each source.
 Record results in a comprehensive data mapping document.

 2.)
 Join: Collect the master data into a central database and link it to all participating applications